Digital tablet user networks through IoT concept with line and dot connection, featuring internet network connection and digital technology background

 The Problem

-British Columbia’s tech sector is growing at more than double the national average of 3.3%.
-With more than 123,000 jobs in tech, only 1.2% are held by people who identify as Indigenous.
+British Columbia’s tech sector is growing at more than double the national average.
+With more than 220,000 jobs in B.C.’s tech sector, only 0.7% are held by people who identify as Indigenous.1

 The gap between the tech-related skills that Indigenous peoples possess and wish to acquire contain barriers to participation and leadership in these fields due to the ongoing impacts of colonialism, and perceptions or awareness of potential careers, training and opportunities.